-Pesticide drift occurs as vapor drift and droplet or spray drift.
+Pesticide drift occurs as particle or droplet drift and vapor drift:

 Particle or Droplet Drift

-Drift can cause aesthetic as well as economic injury.
-The oak, on the left will grow past the damage.
+Particle, droplet, and vapor drift can cause aesthetic as well as economic injury.
+The oak, on the left, will grow past the damage.
 The drift-damaged canola, on the right, will not.